maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelPlotElementSizes.png" width="478">

 Note that unlike `GraphPlot`, both vertices and arrowheads have fixed size relative to the layout (in fact, the arrowheads are drawn manually as polygons).
-This means they will scale proportionally when the image is resized, and will not overlay/disappear for very small / very large graphs or image sizes.
+This fixed-size implies that they scale proportionally when the image is resized, and do not overlay/disappear for tiny/huge graphs or image sizes.

 These options can also be used to get rid of vertices and arrowheads altogether:
 ```